A (Hopefully) Final Update On This Katelyn Burns Thing (Updated)

 I’ve spent so many irritated, soul-melting hours on this.
 It’s been deeply unpleasant and I wouldn’t wish it on anyone — not even Katelyn Burns.
 At this point, all I can really do is shrug.
 I’m going to tweet this post out a few times, and of course refer anyone who continues to spread these rumors to it.
 But other than that, I plan on dropping this as long as there are no more fabrications.
 If anyone has questions about what happened, email me directly and I’ll be completely forthright.
 I still have some lingering worries about this campaign hurting my career in the long run, of course, and I recognize that some of the damage to my reputation is unfixable, but I’ve gone out of my way to explain what happened in detail and to document my counterclaims.

-If after all this — after more than a year of escalating Twitter accusations never backed up by anything concrete, after Burns being asked by her own employer to provide evidence and being unable to do so — you still think I wronged this person, I don’t know what you tell you.
+If after all this — after more than a year of escalating Twitter accusations never backed up by anything concrete, after Burns being asked by her own employer to provide evidence and being unable to do so — you still think I wronged this person, I don’t know what to tell you.
 That constitutes a religious belief, and I learned long ago that it’s pointless to argue about religion.

 (Minor, immediate-post-publication update: After this went up and I notified RHU that it had, she told me about some sort of ongoing drama about shortening the name of Rewire.News to Rewire — another publication has that name — so I switched every instance of the latter to the former.)